 You can never have too many work gloves.
 Keep a spare set of leather gloves around for times when you are doing a lot of loading and unloading, and have a box of disposable gloves on standby for messier jobs like checking your oil.
 Bonus: These truck organizer ideas will ensure all your essentials are stored neatly and are always easily accessible, too.

 You don’t want to show up to work on a jobsite or go to make an estimate at a potential job and realize that because you forgot your belt you don’t have a tape measure.
 Marty actually keeps two tapes in his truck.
 They don’t have to be the most expensive tape measures on the market, just something to get the job done in the case of an emergency.

 Having materials bouncing around in the bed of your pickup is unsafe and looks unprofessional.
 And if you’ve got your company logo plastered on the side of your work truck, unsecured loads are a bad look for your business.
 Make sure those extended loads of lumber aren’t bouncing around everywhere in the back of your truck with a handy roll of stretch wrap.

 Speaking of bad looks for your business… being late to a job is never a good idea.
 But with some jobsites doubling as minefields covered in screws, nails and other sharp objects intent on puncturing your wheels, flat tires can seem sort of inevitable.
 Having a cheap tire repair kit in your glove box could be the difference between getting somewhere late (not great) and not getting anywhere at all (a disaster).
 Plus, you might even be the person who fixes someone else’s tire and then all of a sudden you’re known as a hero to your fellow workers.
-Next, check out more gear pros should have at the ready.

 About Marty Dyck